lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 A string with everything to lower case.
 Accepted characters are underscores, the 26 letters of the alphabet lower case, and the digits.
-An underscore cannot precede another underscore.
+Characters outside of this range are stripped out.
+Consecutive underscores are replaced with one underscore.

 ### Dog case

 A string with everything to lower case.
-Accepted characters are underscores, the 26 letters of the alphabet lower case, the digits, and the dash An dash cannot precede another dash.
+Accepted characters are underscores, the 26 letters of the alphabet lower case, the digits, and the dash.
+Characters outside of this range are stripped out.
+Consecutive dashes are replaced with one dash.